Best things to do in Covent Garden Market London

 Brasserie Max at the Covent Garden Hotel offers a selection of delicious, freshly-baked savoury and sweet items as well as gluten-free, sugar-free and vegan options.
 You can also order an Afternoon Tea Box to enjoy as a picnic these can be delivered all over London.

-Brasserie Max offers a Gentleman’s Afternoon Tea focusing on savoury items such as, Fish goujons, French fries and tartar sauce, Covent Garden club sandwich, Scotch egg, steak sandwich with Béarnaise sauce and more.
+Brasserie Max offers a Gentleman’s Afternoon Tea focusing on savoury items such as Fish goujons, French fries and tartar sauce, Covent Garden club sandwiches, Scotch egg, steak sandwiches with Béarnaise sauce and more.

 Or how about a healthy afternoon tea that has reduced sugar, gluten-free options or Vegan Afternoon Teas options that are now available on request.

 Mariages Freres a French shop has the longest tea wall in the world – a choice of 1,000 loose-leaf teas from Japan to Argentina, a tea museum and a choice of teas for breakfast, lunch and tea, along with tea-infused delicacies in their gallery restaurant.

-The perfect afternoon would be a pint at any of the pubs in Covent Garden or how about some pub grub and a pint at the 18th century Lamp & Flag a favourite of Charles Dickens.
+One of the many bars in Covent Garden or pubs to spend a perfect afternoon would be a pint at any of one the dozens of pubs in Covent Garden or how about some pub grub and a pint at the 18th century Lamp & Flag a favourite of Charles Dickens.

-A true foodie place serving a six-course kebab inspired tasting menu.
-It’s hidden below street level at Maison Bab, enter through a kitchen and duck into the tiny dining room, you can watch the Chef cook over an open fire and the dishes are served straight onto the countertop and eat with your hands.
+A true foodie place serving a six-course kebab-inspired tasting menu.
+It’s hidden below street level at Maison Bab, enter through a kitchen and duck into the tiny dining room, you can watch the Chef cook over an open fire and the dishes are served straight onto the countertop and eaten with your hands.

 By Chloe is a vegetarian/vegan restaurant originally from New York and it serves vegan burgers, mac & Cheese, hotdogs and more.
-You get a pretty good-sized lunch for a decent price here.
+You get a pretty good-sized lunch for a reasonable price here.

 Indian fine dining serving street food classics to regional specialities and British Colonial foods.
 The menu ranges from South Asian cuisine to Middle Eastern and Afghanistan into India and its various cuisines.

 Wahaca serves a wide range of Mexican street food at great prices.
 Dishes include my favourite Churros along with tacos, fajitas and more.